 Continuous monitoring instruments will be deployed at predetermined sites in Maryland's tidal tributaries.
 Continuous monitoring sampling sites are chosen to be representative of a tidal tributary's upstream and downstream conditions.
 Continuous monitoring sampling sites primarily utilize existing structures for instrument mounting (e.g., piers and pilings), so the location of such structures is taken into consideration when choosing sites.
 Additionally, areas of SAV restoration are also taken into consideration when choosing continuous monitoring sampling sites.
-Sampling sites for the 2020 season are depicted on the map in Figure 1.
+Sampling sites for the 2021 season are depicted on the map in Figure 1.

-Eight Chesapeake Bay tributary segments and four Chesapeake Bay mainstem segments have been identified for shallow water monitoring in Maryland in 2020, ranging from small to large systems with spatial coverage throughout Maryland (some systems have continuous monitors only):
+Nine Chesapeake Bay tributary segments and two Chesapeake Bay mainstem segments have been identified for shallow water monitoring in Maryland in 2021, ranging from small to large systems with spatial coverage throughout Maryland (some systems have continuous monitors only):

-- Back River (Seventh year of assessments for this small system on the Upper Western Shore) - Station located at Riverside. - Bush River (Eighteenth year of monitoring for this small system on the Upper Western Shore) - Station located at Otter Point Creek (NERRS Site). - Chesapeake Bay CB1TF (Fourteenth year of monitoring for this large bay segment) - Station located at Havre de Grace. - Chesapeake Bay CB3MH (Seventeenth year of monitoring for this large bay segment) - Station located at Sandy Point South Beach. - Chesapeake Bay CB4MH (Eleventh year of monitoring for this large bay segment) - Station located at Gooses Reef. - Chesapeake Bay CB5MH (Third year of monitoring for this large bay segment) - Stations located at Seashore Beach, Point Lookout, and Hoopers Island; Third year of water quality mapping. - Patapsco River (Twenty-first year of monitoring for this large system on the Upper Western Shore) - Stations located at Masonville Cove and the National Aquarium in Baltimore. - Patuxent River (Eighteenth year of monitoring for this large system in the Patuxent River Basin) - Stations located at Mataponi Creek (NERRS Site), Jug Bay (NERRS Site) and Iron Pot Landing (NERRS Site). - Potomac River (Seventeenth year of monitoring in the Potomac River Basin) - Stations located at St George's Creek and Mallows Bay National Marine Sanctuary.
-(Additional sites in Virginia maintained by Virginia DEQ, VIMS, and George Mason University). - Wicomico River/Monie Bay (Fifteenth year of monitoring for this mid-sized system on the Lower Eastern Shore) - Station located at Little Monie Creek (NERRS Site).
+- Back River (Eighth year of assessments for this small system on the Upper Western Shore) - Station located at Riverside. - Bush River (Nineteenth year of monitoring for this small system on the Upper Western Shore) - Station located at Otter Point Creek (NERRS Site). - Chesapeake Bay CB1TF (Fifteenth year of monitoring for this large bay segment) - Station located at Havre de Grace. - Chesapeake Bay CB3MH (Eighteenth year of monitoring for this large bay segment) - Station located at Sandy Point South Beach. - Patapsco River (Twenty-second year of monitoring for this large system on the Upper Western Shore) - Stations located at Masonville Cove and the National Aquarium in Baltimore. - Patuxent River (Nineteenth year of monitoring for this large system in the Patuxent River Basin) - Stations located at Mataponi Creek (NERRS Site), Jug Bay (NERRS Site) and Iron Pot Landing (NERRS Site). - Potomac River (Eighteenth year of monitoring in the Potomac River Basin) - Stations located at St George's Creek and Mallows Bay National Marine Sanctuary.
+(Additional sites in Virginia maintained by Virginia DEQ, VIMS, and George Mason University). - Tangier Sound (First year of monitoring for this large system on the Lower Eastern Shore) - Stations located at Daugherty Creek, Deal Island, and the Karen Noonan Center; First year of water quality mapping. - Wicomico River/Monie Bay (Sixteenth year of monitoring for this mid-sized system on the Lower Eastern Shore) - Station located at Little Monie Creek (NERRS Site).